MikevPeeren/forkify/README.md

 # Forkify

-This is a project to search the web for Cooking Recipes.
+A website to search for certain Cooking Recipes.